-For details on centre locations, their contact numbers and operating hours, click on this list of VWOs that run child disability homes.
+For details on centre locations, their contact numbers and operating hours, click on this list of SSAs that run child disability homes.
 For details on the number of vacancies in the centre, fees and specifics of their programmes, contact the service provider directly.

-For adults (aged 16 and above)
+For adults (aged 18 and above)

 For adults with disabilities, getting a job is a step towards financial security and participation in society.
 More information can be found on our Training & Employment page.

-Adults with mild to moderate disabilities who lack adequate skills for employment in the job market may benefit from sheltered workshops.
+Adults with mild to moderate disabilities who lack adequate skills for employment in the job market may benefit from Sheltered Workshops.
 Clients engage in simple vocational tasks under close supervision, in a dedicated setting.
 They receive an allowance and gradually gain job skills and experience.
 Clients typically spend a full day, five days a week, at Sheltered Workshops.

 Day Activity Centres (DACs) cater to persons with more severe disabilities, who are unable to work or attend sheltered workshops.
-They provide care services, therapeutic activities and training in life skills, to maintain the level of functioning of their clients.
+They provide care services, therapeutic activities and training in life skills, to maintain the level of function of their clients.

 DACs run full-day programmes, five days a week.
-Likewise, transport – for those who need it - and meals are provided.
+Likewise, transport for those who need it and meals are provided.
 Fees are means-tested.

 For details on the number of vacancies in the centre, fees and specifics of their programmes, contact the service provider directly.